 Grace is the realization that the power that creates the universe is friendly and supports your life.
-It is the realization that if any one of several universal constants, such as speed of light, gravitational constant, or the energy in quantum of light differed by any amount, we would not be here.
-Although this realization (whether through science or contemplation) has nothing to say about whether these constants were “designed” or the result of random chance, that life exists is awe-inspiring.
-Grace is the realization that supernovas exploded with the power to fuse hydrogen and helium into calcium, magnesium, phosphate and nitrogen needed to create the molecules of your body.
+It is the realization that if any one of several universal constants, such as speed of light, gravitational constant, or the energy in a quantum of light differed by any amount, we would not be here.
+Although this realization has nothing to say about whether these constants were “designed” or the result of random chance, that life exists is awe-inspiring.
+Grace is the realization that supernovas exploded with the power to fuse hydrogen and helium into calcium, magnesium, phosphate, and nitrogen needed to create the molecules of your body.
 Grace is the realization that you are immersed in the creative and loving force of the universe, known to some as Nature, or God, or Source or Being or a host of other names.

 Every spiritual discipline leads to the realization of supreme gratitude for the gift of life.

 One spiritual discipline is contemplating the unseen world revealed by science.

 Grace is awareness that your body is a community of 100 trillion coordinated cells that allow you to move and think and sing.
 Grace is the realization that quadrillions of bacteria, archaea, protists, plants, animals, and fungi work together to provide you with food, oxygen, and other essentials of life.
 Grace is the realization that millions of your ancestors expressed their love through billions of small and large acts of support so that you exist today.